vinayvnvv/s3FileUpload/README.md

     ```

     - Call back Functions are helpfull in many situations where we can enable the _loader_ icon at pre-call function and can disable at error-call `or` success-call functions

+## Target Name Options (`s3-target-name`)

+  -  `s3-target-name` attribute holds the value which will override the original file name before uploading to s3 server.
+  -  `s3-target-name` attributes also matches the special syntax for file renaming. v1.0 supports only one syntax : `[random]`
+    Ex : `s3-target-name="[random]"` - it changes name of file with a unique name by binding date-haskkey-original_ name
+    format: `4352837464-dhis2300ff4jekf34rhei-original_filename.png`

 ## Themes